"

 Checker Results

-Element checked Reliability of checker
+Element checked Effectiveness of check

 Read more about checking for accessibility issues with the Office Accessibility Checker and learn about Office Accessibility Checker rules and messages.